by Andrea V. Breen, Ethan Tassiuk, Jamie Bell

 Youth involved with Arviat’s Film Society have made instrumental contributions to the success of dozens of visiting and community-based research projects.
 Youth are frequently engaged and employed by visiting researchers as research assistants.
 Content produced by the Society, through their own work in addition to those in partnership with researchers, are often used in schools and university classes across the country.

-Arviat Film Society youth provide visiting researchers with concrete tools, technical and linguistic expertise, and valuable community connections needed for more effective community consultations.
+Arviat Film Society youth provide visiting researchers with concrete tools, technical and linguistic expertise, and valuable community connections needed for more effective community relationships.
 These relationships also represent critical links for disseminating knowledge within and outside of the community.
 They also provide researchers with valuable connections to the community because they often know who to go to and where to find what is needed.
 AFS youth also possess valuable skills that reduce the need to bring large research teams into communities.
 This benefits youth and community.

 The skills, approaches and experiences gained can be be re-used, replicated and applied to future projects.
 It’s a two-way street.